SpongePowered/SpongeDocs/source/plugin/event/filters.rst

 to automatically validate aspects of the event, and if the validation fails then your listener will not be called.
 This allows your listener to be dedicated to the logic of your handler, rather than the preconditions, resulting in cleaner code.

-Event filters come in two varieties, event type and parameter filters.
+Event filters come in two varieties, event type filters and parameter filters.

 Event type filters are method annotations that are applied to your listener method along with the ``@Listener`` annotation and provide several filters based on the type or state of the event.